-In 2010, the Mission moved into its 26,000 sq. ft. facility in Sun Valley.
+In 2010, the Mission moved into a 26,000 sq. ft. facility in Sun Valley.
 Onsite services increased.
 Daily meals, showers, case management, and life skill classes were offered.

-In 2011 the Mission opened the John E. White House of Hope Men’s Drug and Alcohol Recovery Program.
+In 2011, the Mission opened the John E. White House of Hope 10-month Residential Men’s Drug and Alcohol Recovery Program.

-In 2013 the Mission opened the Bridge Transitional living Facility for men
+In 2013, the Mission opened the Bridge Transitional Living Facility for men in West Hills.

-In 2015 the Mission opened an Access Center/Day Shelter in Van Nuys
+In 2015, the Mission opened an Access Center/Day Shelter in Van Nuys called the HELP Center.

-In 2016 the Mission also opened a one of a kind Recuperative Care Shelter, Commercial Catering Kitchen, Mental Health and Community Health Clinic in Mission Hills.
+In 2016, the Mission completed construction and opened a one of a kind Recuperative Care Shelter, Commercial Catering Kitchen, Mental Health and Community Health Clinic in Mission Hills.
 The Mission relocated the 15-bed Bridge facility in West Hills to a 50 bed facility in Burbank.

-Annually the Mission provides 200,000 hot nutritious meals, 60,000 nights of shelter and places hundreds of homeless men, women and children into permanent and permanent supportive housing.
+Annually the Mission provides over 207,000 hot nutritious meals, 61,000 nights of shelter and places hundreds of homeless men, women and children into permanent and permanent supportive housing.